stevenwhitespacesystems/fm-xml2json/README.md

 *KB was determined using FileMaker's `Length ( field )` function.*

 As stated above this script wasn't developed with the purpose of taking large XML data and converting it to JSON.

 If you do have this need, we **strongly** suggest using a plugin or performing the conversion outside of FileMaker and then importing the result back into FileMaker.

 ##### FileMaker Text Parsing Functions

-We have built the rules for identifying XML nodes in FileMaker using all the Text Functions available to us and from our testing it handles nearly all XML data.
+We have built the rules for identifying XML nodes in FileMaker using all the Text Functions available to us and from our testing it has handled all the testing XML data thrown at it.

-However there may be some fringe cases where this breaks down.
+However, there may be some fringe cases where this breaks down.
 If you discover such a case, please create a [Bug Report](https://github.com/stevenwhitespacesystems/fm-xml2json/issues) and we'll see if we can correct it.
-Unfortunately there may be cases that can't be solved.
+Unfortunately, there may be cases that can't be solved.

 ### Installation